 Breaking habits and building new ones brings about different challenges for everyone.
-One thing that is common though is where habits begin and this is in the mind.
+One thing that is common amongst us all though is where habits begin…. and this is in the mind.

 Our mind is a powerful tool yet we so often give in to actions that are seemingly on autopilot without giving them a second thought.

-This is where all the magic happens…when we as people find the real motivations, the spark that drives us to our goals.
-I know a big one for me is fear of failing my own expectations, but for others it may be insecurity, recognition or self – validation.
+This is where all the magic happens… When we find the real motivations, the spark that drives us to our goals.
+I know a big one for me is fear of failing my own expectations, but for others, it may be insecurity, recognition or self – validation.
 There are so many variables and we are all unique.

-Sometimes seeing a change through is quite daunting as it takes us out of our comfort zones.
-It goes past the ‘fun’ stage and spills over into the work phase, which is where many of us jump ship and retire back to safe land…
+Creating a change to our current lifestyle can be daunting as it takes us out of our comfort zones.
+It takes us beyond the ‘fun’ stage and often spills into the work phase, which is where many of us jump ship and retire back to safe land… and old habits.

-The work needed to stay on track may not feel very good, but what does feel good is seeing your efforts pay off with the changes you want.
+The effort needed to stay on track may not feel great, but what does feel good is seeing your efforts pay off with the changes you want.
 This is where consistency calls and rewards

 Quite often we are stopped in our tracks by a lack of clear direction when it comes to change.
 The desire to change compounds and depletes willpower while stripping lasting motivation through energies placed on the battle between old and new.
 Dedicating yourself to change allows a whole new dimension to take place and makes the process a heck of a lot easier.